BitPatty/imgproxy-url-builder/README.md

-# imgproxy-js
+# imgproxy-url-builder

-WIP TS imgproxy library
+A helper library for building Imgproxy URLs.

 ## Supported Transformations